Stress and how daily self-care can help

 There are lots that can be done to counteract the effects of stress and it starts with having a regular (daily) practise of relaxation.
-This isn’t as time-consuming as it sounds, even between 5-10 minutes of deep breathing or listening to soothing music will help to lower your heart rate, improve your sleep and support you in managing stress.
+This isn’t as time-consuming as it sounds, even between five to 10 minutes of deep breathing or listening to soothing music will help to lower your heart rate, improve your sleep and support you in managing stress.

 A short walk to get fresh air is an amazing way of helping yourself to relax and de-stress.
 Of course, an hour-long walk or more would be amazing, but start small, ensure it's achievable, even 10 minutes will help.
 Gardening or being outdoors, in general, has been shown to reduce anxiety and improve wellbeing.

 The key is to find something soothing that you enjoy and commit to a daily practice.
 Up to 10 minutes initially if that's really all you can fit in.
 Aim to gradually increase this over time.
-Your reward is feeling better, less stress, less tired and more in control.
+Your reward is feeling better, less stressed, less tired and more in control.
 Sadly, we could probably work, do housework or other chores for 24 hours a day and the list would never end, it's time to say enough and put your wellbeing at the top of the priority list.

 Over time, regular relaxation can help to improve our sleep, reduce blood pressure and heart rate, and support us in eating a healthier diet and exercising (let’s face it when we are stressed these are often the first things to slip!)
 Relaxation can also help to lower levels of alcohol consumption and cigarette smoking which often increase during times of stress in an attempt to relax.